lixiangyun/envoyproxy_doc_ZH_CN/v1APIreference/HTTPRouteconfiguration/Route.md

 	([optional](#), boolean) Specifies if the rate limit filter should include the virtual host rate limits.
 By default, if the route configured rate limits, the virtual host rate_limits are not applied to the request.

 - **hash_policy**</br>
-	([optional](#), object) Specifies the route°Øs hashing policy if the upstream cluster uses a hashing load balancer.
+	([optional](#), object) Specifies the route‚Äôs hashing policy if the upstream cluster uses a hashing load balancer.

 - **decorator**</br>
-	([optional](#), object) Specifies the route°Øs decorator used to enhance information reported about the matched request.
+	([optional](#), object) Specifies the route‚Äôs decorator used to enhance information reported about the matched request.

 ### Runtime
 A runtime route configuration can be used to roll out route changes in a gradual manner without full code/config deploys.
 Refer to the traffic shifting docs for additional documentation.